Why animal testing hurts people as well as people.

 Beyond the shouting there is a moral question.
 Oxford University has given unprecedented access to the animal houses to reveal what happens to monkeys in experiments, and to rats as electrodes are inserted into their brains.
 Over the course of the film, Adam Wishart attempts to determine if these experiments are effective?
 And even if they are, are they ethical?

 Finally some good news!
-Watch these beagles, rescued from a bankrupt laboratory, taking their first steps out of a cage and on to the grass.
-They were bred and kept indoors without natural light, for their whole lives until this moment.
+Watch beagles, rescued from a laboratory, enjoying running on the grass for the first time.
+They were bred and kept indoors without natural light, for their whole lives until their rescue.

 Scarlett the Chimp subjected to 23 horrendous years of research.